chrys-exaucet/Real-Time-Face-Recognition/README.md

 ## Application Structure
   The application opens on an authentication or registration interface by facial recognition.
-  An authenticated user can, on an image in his database via his personal space:
+  An authenticated user can apply a set of operations on an image in his database, via his personal space; those are: load, filter, rotate, reset or save changes.
-  - load;
-  - apply a given filter;
-  - rotate;
-  - reset or save changes.

 ##  Files
   The initial login interface with embedded real time face recognition is on the [Connexion.mlapp ](src/Connexion.mlapp) file.
   Follow the instructions given through the interface.